Laurance Rockefeller: Early life and marriage

-Business, philanthropy, interests
+Business, philanthropy, and interests

 In 1937, he inherited his grandfather's seat on the New York Stock Exchange.
 He served as founding trustee of the Rockefeller Brothers Fund for forty-two years, from its inception in 1940 to 1982; during this time he also served as president (1958–1968) and later its chairman (1968–1980) for twenty-two years, longer than any other leader in the Fund's history.
 He was also a founding trustee of the Rockefeller Family Fund from 1967 to 1977.

 He was a leading figure in the pioneering field of venture capital, founding a joint partnership with all five brothers and their only sister, Babs, in 1946.
 In 1969 this became the successful Venrock Associates, which provided important early funding for Intel and Apple Computer, amongst many other start-up technology companies, including many other firms involved in healthcare.
 Over the years his investment interests spread into the fields of aerospace, electronics, high temperature physics, composite materials, optics, lasers, data processing, thermionics, instrumentation and nuclear power.
 The family also had longstanding philanthropic ties, among them the Museum of Modern Art, Rockefeller University, and Memorial Sloan-Kettering Cancer Center.

 Rockefeller's major interest was in aviation; after the War, he became friendly with Captain Eddie Rickenbacker, who had triumphed in many dogfights over Europe.
 Rockefeller had learned to fly, and found Rickenbacker's vivid accounts of an approaching boom in commercial air travel to be persuasive.
 Within a decade after Rockefeller's considerable investment, Eastern Airlines had become the most profitable airline to emerge after World War II.
 He became its largest shareholder.
 He also funded the pivotal post-WWII military contractor McDonnell Aircraft Corp.

 In 1966, Rockefeller was considered by President Lyndon B. Johnson for the position of Secretary of Housing and Urban Development, then a newly-formed agency.
 The position instead went to Robert C. Weaver, the first African American Cabinet member in American history.

 Rockefeller was a longtime friend and associate of DeWitt Wallace, who with his wife in 1922 co-founded Reader's Digest.
 Wallace, who was a major funder of the family's Colonial Williamsburg, appointed Laurance as an outside director in the company.
 He wanted to ensure that it preserved its patriotic mission of informing and educating the public, along with support for national parks, one of Rockefeller's primary interests.